pycascades/welcome-wagon-2018/index.rst

 **What are lightning talks, and should I give one?**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+-  Lightning talks will take place on both main conference days, right
+   after lunch, from 1:50PM to 2:20 PM.

 -  A lightning talk is a five-minute talk where you quickly share a
    concept or bit of info you find interesting.